Arena und Wohntürme Pilatus, Kriens, 2017, Competition 1st Prize

 Sports hall/ Residential building

 Competition 2017, 1st Prize

-Patric Barben, Reto Bleiker, Christian Cortesi, Lorenzo Giuliani, Tobias Greiner, Christian Hönger, Matthias Kühn
+Patric Barben, Reto Bleiker, Christian Cortesi, Lorenzo Giuliani, Tobias Greiner, Christian Hönger, Mathias Kühn